Dan0r/cs2-discordbot/notizen.md

     * Navigate to Discord (Developer Page)[https://discord.com/developers/applications]
     * Create Bot with Permissions:
         1. Check Intents: Mit diesen erkennt der Bots bestimmte Events, beispielsweise, dass ein Spieler dem Server beitritt.
+        2. Create O2Auth: Bot and then Administrator
-        2. Paste Invite Link into browser and select server
+        2. Paste O2Auth-Invite Link into browser and select server
     * For the application to recognise your bot, your userid, as well as the channel that the bot is supposed to supervise, you need IDs or Tokens which give your application access to these.
         1. Create .env file in the /src directory (or main directory if using nodemon)
         2. Structure it like this: